 PURPOSE:The annual World No Tobacco Day campaign is an opportunity to raise awareness on the harmful and deadly effects of tobacco use.
 The Member States of the World Health Organization created World No Tobacco Day in 1987 to draw global attention to the tobacco epidemic and the preventable death and disease it causes.
 In 1987, the World Health Assembly passed Resolution WHA40.38, calling for 7 April 1988 to be a "a world no-smoking day."
 In 1988, Resolution WHA42.19 was passed, calling for the celebration of World No Tobacco Day, every year on 31 May.
 Make your pledge and Commit to Quit this World No Tobacco Day.

-PODCASTS: The WHO today announces the global campaign and the 2024 World No Tobacco Day awards – the winners.
-The 2024 WNTD awards celebrate 6 exceptional people and organizations from the WHO European Region who are leading the fight back.
-From exposing deceptive marketing campaigns used to target youth (including through engaging social media influencers) to advocating for stricter regulations on e-cigarettes and nicotine products, these champions are making a significant difference.
+PODCASTS: From exposing deceptive marketing campaigns used to target youth (including through engaging social media influencers) to advocating for stricter regulations on e-cigarettes and nicotine products, these champions are making a significant difference.
 Listen to the audio-podcasts!

-CAMPAIGN MATERIALS: Children are using e-cigarettes at rates higher than adults in all regions and globally an estimated 37 million youth aged 13–15 years use tobacco.
-Participate to the 2024 campaign “Protecting children from tobacco industry interference.’’
-To prevent tobacco consumption, the WHO recommends that countries fully ban tobacco advertising, promotion and sponsorship, including advertising CSR programmes, in accordance with the Framework Convention on Tobacco Control (WHO FCTC).
+CAMPAIGN MATERIALS: To prevent tobacco consumption, the WHO recommends that countries fully ban tobacco advertising, promotion and sponsorship, including advertising CSR programmes, in accordance with the Framework Convention on Tobacco Control (WHO FCTC).
+The 2025 campaign “Unmasking the appeal: Exposing industry tactics on tobacco and nicotine products.’’ will focus on revealing the tactics that the tobacco and nicotine industries use to make their harmful products seem attractive.
 Get the communication materials!

 WHY WE OBSERVE THE DAY?